MendyAndres/spotify_challenge/README.md

 to install the necessary dependencies.

-Then, for defining your enviroment file you should to execute
+Then, for defining your environment file you should to execute

 >`$ cp .env.example .env`